 If hearing loss is found in your audiogram, your hearing loss configuration is the first key to its treatment.
 Treating hearing loss effectively is built around restoring your ability to hear bilaterally, and usually involves the recommendation of a set of hearing aids programmed to your hearing configuration.

 Impulse may suggest that trying to restore hearing in a single ear is just as good as a comprehensive approach, but this simply isn’t true.
 Hearing with both ears is necessary for placing sounds and navigating noises in a space.
 Bilateral hearing gives us important cues that allow us to follow conversations and avoid danger.
 Plus, hearing bilaterally magnifies our ability to hear.
 If you can hear a noise ten feet away with one ear, with two ears you can detect the same noise 40 feet away.
-Understand the value of bilateral hearing as you work with us at Fidelity Hearing Centers to find the best hearing solutions for you.
+Understand the value of bilateral hearing as you work with us at Fidelity Hearing Center to find the best hearing solutions for you.